 Request for Accommodations

-be prepared to discuss the following subjects during their interview:
+Students are expected to meet privately with a DS staff member and should be prepared to discuss the following subjects during their interview:

 - The impact of their disabilities on their academics, social interactions, extracurricular activities and living environment (if requesting housing accommodations)